Carnegie Investment Counsel Blog

 5. Turn the Tables & Ask Your Kids

 Communication is a two way street.
 Don’t forget to ask your adult children about their plans.
 A client recently asked how much money they should contribute to their grandchildren’s college fund.
-When we asked how much the parent’s had already saved, there was a need to find out more.
+When we asked how much the parents had already saved, there was a need to find out more.
 The answer might impact how much they contribute, timing of the gift, and the form it will take.

 6. Ask for Help

 One of your best resources is your current financial planner.
 If they are doing their jobs properly, they should be the most knowledgeable about your situation and be able to articulate the structure of your financial plan and answer questions.
+If you would like additional guidance, reach out to a qualified financial advisor at Carnegie for support.

 Now that you are armed with a plan, good luck!
 You’ll do great!